 As BRAC’s senior vice president of economic competitiveness, Liz leads the organization’s public policy advocacy, strategy, research, and reform activities aimed at advancing the quality of life and economic competitiveness of the Baton Rouge Region.

-As executive vice president, Michael oversees the execution of BRAC’s strategic plan as well as management of the organization’s operations and administration.
-Prior to assuming this role, Michael served as BRAC’s senior vice president of economic competitiveness.
+As Executive Vice President, Michael oversees the execution of BRAC’s strategic plan as well as management of the organization’s operations and administration.